 After her marriage, Renate Schleussner (born Krumm, † 2021) worked in Biotest as a member of the Advisory Board (1986-2000) and the Supervisory Board (1987-2001).
-The married couple have two children - Martin and Cathrin Schleussner.
+The marriage produced 2 children - Martin and Cathrin Schleussner.
 Cathrin Schleussner was a member of the Supervisory Board of "Biotest AG" since 2001 and held the position of Deputy Chairman from 2004 until the takeover by the Chinese "Creat Group" in 2018.

-Biotest established the Renate & Hans Schleussner Biotest Award, with the aim to identify, promote and support the realization of innovative clinical and scientific work that offers a greater insight into viral infection treatment with hyper-immunoglobulins.
+Biotest established the Renate & Hans Schleussner Biotest Award in 2021, with the aim to identify, promote and support the realization of innovative clinical and scientific work that offers a greater insight into the effects of immunoglobulins.

-Biotest wants to focus the support to the interaction of viral infections with the immune system in a highly interesting area by fostering activities in this area with access to Biotest grants.
+Biotest wants to focus the support to the immune system by fostering activities in this area with access to Biotest grants.

-Beginning with 2021 onwards we are pleased to support new and promising research proposals in the important area of immunological viral treatments with the Renate & Hans Schleussner Award.
+Beginning with 2021 onwards, we are pleased to support new and promising research proposals in the important area of immunology with the Renate & Hans Schleussner Award.

-For each award cycle there will be a selected focus, this year it is the prevention or treatment of viral infections with hyper immunoglobulins.
+For each award cycle there will be a selected focus, this year it is the immunological effects of polyvalent immunoglobulins (IgG, IgA and IgM).

 About Biotest AG